 Southern Vermont includes the famous Mt.
-Snow region, the Deerfield Valley, historic Manchester, Arlington, Bennigton and Shoreham.
-A short venture off of scenic Route 100 will bring you to several covered bridges.
+Snow region, the Deerfield Valley, historic Manchester, Arlington, Bennington, and Shoreham.
+A short venture off of scenic Route 100 will bring you to several historic covered bridges.
 Slow down, take your time on the dirt and gravel roads in this area and discover some of the state’s most interesting covered bridges.
-Thank you for visiting Vermont Living – Vermont’s Internet Magazine.
-To share your Vermont business with us, please contact us.
-Learn more about advertising in VTLiving.
+Please share your VT Covered Bridge comments.
+To feature your business, contact us.

 Built in the 1840’s using town lattice style trusses the Silk bridge crosses the Walloomasac river on Rte 7A.